 Faculty Mentor: Dr. Ahmed Touhami

 single molecules in living cells.
 In particular we are combining optical trapping (OT) and single molecule

 the mechanisms of action at the level of an individual molecule, and to explore heterogeneity among

-and training opportunities for undergraduate and graduate students to work at the interface of physics,
+and training opportunities for undergraduate students and teachers to work at the interface of physics,

 Nano-science and Advanced Materials